sous-chefs/iis/README.md

 - type: The type of module
 - precondition: precondition for module
 - application: The application or site to add the module to
+- image: The module's DLL image to install
+- enable: Boolean that specifies whether to also enable the module (default: true) or not (when false) during install

 ### Example